atlopes/zintbarcode/README.md

 See [zintBarcode Classes](docs/classes.md "Classes") for further documentation.

-The **Zint** API is discussed in the [Section 5](http://www.zint.org.uk/Manual.aspx?type=p&page=5 "Using API") of the manual.
-The settings that control the generation process are described in point 5.5.
+The **Zint** API is discussed in the [Section 5](https://www.zint.org.uk/manual-05.php "Using the API") of the manual.
+The settings that control the generation process are described in point 5.6.

-A description of the available symbologies and specific settings for them is presented in [Section 6](http://www.zint.org.uk/Manual.aspx?type=p&page=6 "Symbologies").
+A description of the available symbologies and specific settings for them is presented in [Section 6](https://www.zint.org.uk/manual-06-01.php "Symbologies").

 Additionally, **zintBarcode** implements a high-level method that returns the name of a barcode image file.
 The name can be used as a Picture or Control Source in VFP reports and forms.
 See the demo section below, for an example of both scenarios.